 Pros of Selling a Car

-You will get money for doing so.
+Before you decide to donate, you should compare it to the benefits and downsides of selling instead.
 Obviously, the biggest advantage of selling your car is that someone will give you money in exchange for it.
 You won’t have to wait until tax time to reap the benefits.

 You will have more to give your favorite charity.
 Because selling a car will give you money instead of a potential tax break, you can give money directly to charities you love without asking them to go through the hassle of selling a car for you.
-If you want to make the maximum impact on charity, ironically, it may pay to sell your car yourself.
+If you want to make the maximum impact on charity, ironically, it may be best to sell your car yourself.

-Con of Selling a Car
+Cons of Selling a Car

-Still Cannot Decide If Donating Is Right for You?
+Is Donating Right for You?